 Springs

 Springs are the primary load-bearing elements of the suspension system.
-Their function is to support the vehicle’s weight and absorb energy generated by road impacts.
+They support the vehicle’s weight and absorb energy from road impacts.
 Their characteristics directly influence:

 Driving comfort